webpack/react-starter/NOTES/HowStuffWorks.md

 ## How a page updates while you are programming.
 After running the app webserver in development mode (see above) you'd have to manually reload the page after changing a JSX file.
-It is possible to automatically reload or update the page to reflect your changes, within a second.
+It is possible to automatically reload _or_ update the page to reflect your changes:

 ### page reloading
 Ensure that you are running the app webserver in development mode.